Marianne Egan and her children, Gertrude Evans Cahuac and Henry William Cahuac

 The wreck of the Dunbar is still considered one of Australia’s worst maritime disasters.
 The remains of the bodies of twenty-two victims were recovered and interred in a single large tomb in Camperdown Cemetery in Newtown.
 Several other victims have individual monuments.
 Its anniversary is marked each year with a service at St Stephen’s Church in Newtown, where many Dunbar victims are buried.

 While images exist of the sole survivor, this is the only known portrait of victims of the Dunbar tragedy.
-The family had sat for the portrait in England but it was unfinished at the time the Dunbar sailed.
+The family had sat for the picture in England, but it was unfinished at the time the Dunbar sailed.
 The painting followed on another vessel, arriving safely a few months after the deaths of its subjects.

 Marianne Egan and her children Gertrude Evans Cahuac and Henry William Cahuac